tazama-lf/docs/Guides/slack-canvas-relay-guide.md

 - A **GitHub organization webhook** delivers `projects_v2_item` events (item added, field changed, archived, restored, removed, converted) to a Lambda Function URL.
 - The **Lambda function** verifies the webhook signature, filters events down to one configured project board, resolves the affected issue or pull request title via the GitHub GraphQL API, and appends a timestamped markdown line to the Slack canvas using the `canvases.edit` API.

-The relay is stateless: the webhook payload carries the old and new values of every change, so no snapshot, database, or polling schedule is required.
+The relay is stateless: field-edit events carry the old and new values in the payload, and all other actions (created, archived, restored, deleted, converted) are self-describing, so no snapshot, database, or polling schedule is required.
 Latency from board change to canvas entry is one to two seconds.

 ## 2. Architecture